cstroe/algorithms-in-kotlin/README.md

 ## Developing with IntelliJ IDEA

 We recommend using [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/specials/idea/idea.html#chooseYourEdition) for your coding.
 Simply open the `pom.xml` file at the root of the directory and click `Import as Project`.
+To run tests from IntelliJ you must install the Spek plugin, for which you can follow these [generic instructions](https://www.jetbrains.com/help/idea/installing-updating-and-uninstalling-repository-plugins.html).

 You can then browse the code, and run invidual tests by right clicking on the test class or method and selecting Run.